David Mills (TV writer): NYPD Blue

 At a professional writer's seminar during 1994, David Milch, the co-creator of NYPD Blue, tried to explain why there were so few African-American screenwriters.
 He said that "in the area of drama, it was difficult for black American writers to write successfully for a mass audience".
 In response to Milch's comments, which were made public by The Washington Post, Mills wrote a letter in which he challenged Milch's assumptions concerning Black writers.
 As a result, Milch hired Mills as a writer for NYPD Blue.

 Mills wrote nine episodes of NYPD Blue between 1995 and 1997.
 In one of those episodes, "Closing Time", recovering alcoholic Andy Sipowicz begins drinking again and is beaten by a group of young men who steal his gun.
 Before the men confront Sipowicz, they are arguing about whether Bootsy Collins or Larry Graham is the better bass player.
 This is another one of Mills's P-Funk references in his work.

 Looking back on his experience working on NYPD Blue, Mills would later write, "Milch didn't hire me just to get Jesse Jackson off ABC's back.
 He gave me a shot, I rose to the occasion, and he became a true mentor to me."

 ER

 Between 1997 and 1999, Mills wrote four episodes of ER.
 He is credited with creating the character of "Rocket" Romano.

 The Corner

 During 1999, David Simon was asked to adapt his book The Corner: A Year in the Life of an Inner-City Neighborhood into a miniseries for HBO.
 Simon invited Mills to co-write and co-produce the six-part miniseries, also called The Corner.
 The critically acclaimed program, which ran during 2000, was awarded three Primetime Emmys.
-Simon and Mills won the award for Outstanding Writing for a Miniseries, Movie, or Dramatic Special, they shared the award for Outstanding Mini-Series with two co-producers, and director Charles S. Dutton won the Emmy for Outstanding Directing for a Miniseries, Movie or Dramatic Special.
+Simon and Mills won the award for Writing, they shared the award for Outstanding Mini-Series with two co-producers, and director Charles S. Dutton won the Emmy for Directing.

 In another P-Funk reference, Mills named his production company Knee Deep Productions, a reference to Funkadelic's 1979 hit "(Not Just) Knee Deep".